FDio/csit/docs/ietf/draft-vpolak-bmwg-plrsearch-03.md

 # Motivation

-Network providers are interested in throughput a system can sustain.
+Network providers are interested in throughput a networking system can sustain.

 [RFC2544] assumes loss ratio is given by a deterministic function of offered load.
 But NFV software systems are not deterministic enough.